daniellima338/Into_The_Wild/README.md

 * As a user I want to be entertained by the game I am playing.
 * As a user I want to be able to see how well I did compared to others.
 * As a user I want to be able to learn new things, by playing the game.
-* As a user I want to see the rigth answer to the question, when i have answered.
 * As a user I want to be able to contact the owner, if i have anything to ask about.